Trusted WordPress tutorials, when you need them most.

 5. Creating Multi-Column Content

-Fortunately, the block editor allows you to add a Columns block, which adds two paragraph block columns.
+Creating multi-column content was a major pain point in the past.
+Fortunately, the block editor allows you to add a Columns block easily.

 Multi column contet block

-This column block is quite flexible.
+This block is quite flexible.
 You can add up to 6 columns in a row and even use other blocks inside each column.

 Bonus Tips to Use Gutenberg Like a Pro